 - 1/2 white onion, thinly sliced, soaked in water 30 minutes

 - Cilantro for garnish

 Divide tortillas and sauce between four plates.
-Layer each serving with the sour cream, shredded chicken, queso fresco, onions and avocados.
+Layer each serving with the sour cream, shredded chicken, queso fresco, jack cheese, onions, and avocados.
 Garnish with cilantro, if desired.